lizmat/articles/dont-fear-the-grepper-2.md

 }
 say @result.List; # (2 4 6 8 10)
 ```
-Although the actual implementation takes some shortcuts, and is lazy.
-But that's stuff for another series of blog posts.
+Although the actual implementation takes some shortcuts, and is also lazy.
+But that's stuff for another series of blog posts about iterators.

 ## Smart-matching against types and roles
-You can us smart-matching with type objects to filter out the objects of a certain type, or which do a certain role:
+You can use smart-matching with type objects to filter out the objects of a certain type, or which do a certain role.
+Let's create an array `@s` with different types of values:
 ```
 my @s = "a", "b", 42, "c", "d", 666, 137, π;
 say @s.grep(Int);      # (42 666 137)